|Year of offer||2019|

 Complex analysis is a core subject in pure and applied mathematics, as well as the physical and engineering sciences.
 While it is true that physical phenomena are given in terms of real numbers and real variables, it is often too difficult and sometimes not possible, to solve the algebraic and differential equations used to model these phenomena without introducing complex numbers and complex variables and applying the powerful techniques of complex analysis.

-At the completion of this subject, students should understand the concepts of analytic function and contour integral and should be able to:
+At the completion of this subject, students should understand the concepts of holomorphic function and contour integral and should be able to:

 - apply the Cauchy-Riemann equations

 - apply the residue theorem in a variety of contexts